 Nespresso differs from Keurig in that it offers both espresso and coffee, while Keurig makes exclusively drip coffee.
 Nespresso also uses recyclable aluminium capsules that are superior to Keurig’s plastic K-Cups.

 The main difference between Nespresso versus espresso machines is that espresso machines use freshly ground coffee that has been dosed into a portafilter and tamped.
 Nespresso machines on the other hand use hermetically sealed capsules of pre-ground coffee.

-Yes, you can use your own coffee in Nespresso machine.
+Yes, you can use your own coffee in Nespresso machines.
 There are refillable capsules available for both Vertuo and Original machines.
 Just keep in mind that the barcode on the refillable Vertuo capsule won’t have optimized brew instructions for your coffee.

 - Cumming, E. (2020, July 14).
 How Nespresso’s coffee revolution got ground down.
 Retrieved from https://www.theguardian.com/food/2020/jul/14/nespresso-coffee-capsule-pods-branding-clooney-nestle-recycling-environment